TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

    \lambda_1 = 3, \quad \lambda_2 = 1, \quad \lambda_3 = 0.
 $$

-With {prf:ref}`Thm:QuadForms:Classification` in mind, we can conclude that the quadratic form is positive semi-definite.
+With {prf:ref}`Thm:QuadForms:Classification` in mind, we can conclude that the quadratic form is positive semi-definite but not positive definite.

 ::::

-::::{exercise}  Completing  squares  once more
+::::{exercise}
 :label: Exc:QuadForms:CompleteSquares2

+This exercise nicely recapitulates the ideas of the section.
+There is a cameo of the concept of completing the square, but that is of minor importance.

 Show that the quadratic from in {prf:ref}`Ex:QuadForms:CompleteSquares2` can be rewritten as follows